hackclub/some-assembly-required/README.md

 You hand it numbers, and it’s put to work crunching the data however you’d like.
 That's it.
 Everything your computer doing is made up of just that.
 Isn't that wild?

-### The Instruction Pipeline
+### The Instruction Cycle

 When we ask the CPU to do something, we do that by way of an **instruction**.
 We say something like, hey CPU - can you add these two numbers together?
-When the CPU sees that instruction, it sets off a pipeline with 3 main stages:
+When the CPU sees that instruction, it sets off a a cycle with 3 main stages:

 1. [**Fetch**](#fetch) the data from memory
 1. [**Decode**](#decode) that data to understand the instruction